 Trend Micro Research reported a 137.6% growth in phishing attacks blocked and detected in 2021.
 Explore the latest phishing trends and email security best practices to enhance your email security and reduce cyber risk.

 Phishing attacks continue to ramp up – data from Trend Micro Cloud App Security Threat Report 2021 shows a startling 137.6% growth in phishing from 2020.
 It’s no wonder that an Osterman Research report found respondents to be “concerned” or “extremely concerned” about phishing attacks and their employees being unable to spot them before accessing a malicious email attachments or links.

 Understandably, it's becoming increasingly difficult for employees to discern phishing given its many forms.
 No longer just a Nigerian Prince looking to share his wealth, now phishing has branched into six different forms that include text messages and phone calls.

-Organizations understand the importance of protecting sensitive information and avoiding a data breach.
+Organisations understand the importance of protecting sensitive information and avoiding a data breach.
 However, security teams are struggling to contain phishing attacks.
 Security risks increase due to the inability to view and successfully filter email threats, accurately differentiate between marketing and phishing emails, and apply a multi-layered email security approach with rules to holistically track traffic and stop malicious actions in real life.